jetbrains-academy/sql-course/Lesson4/task3/task.md

 WHERE Planet.id=Flight.planet_id
 ```

 `CROSS JOIN` can be replaced with a simple comma.
-Yes, comma in SQL is an operator (except when it is not):
+Yes, comma in the `FROM` clause is an operator:

 ```sql
 SELECT * FROM Planet, Flight